Eddy-Nasreddine/Python-Music-Bot/README.md

 The bot has a few commands that are common with any music bot

-1. play: This will play a song and it takes youtube links or just a name of song
+1. play: This will play a song and it takes youtube links or just a name of a song
   ```sh
   $play <song>
   ```